paulscherrerinstitute/ecmccfg/examples/test/plcs/ReadMe.md

                         <error_code>       : Error code to set
                         );

-   Sets an arbitrary errocode to an axis object.
+   Sets an arbitrary error code to an axis object.

 19. mc_set_slaved_axis_in_error(
                         <axis_id>,         : Axis index